jergra/wikipedia-pic-of-the-day/readme.txt

 scrape wikipedia's stand-alone page.

-The advantage of this project over wikipedia's page is that the picture is larger and more conveniently presented at the top of the page.
+The advantage of this project over wikipedia's page is that the picture is larger and the overall presentation is simpler.

 to activate the virtual environment, type:
     ./virtual_env/Scripts/activate